Zzzaikin/sql-search-and-mass-replacement/README.md

 ```
 But that's not supported in replacement.
 Just because it will call primary and foreign key constraint errors.

-You can use searchInBinaryColumns\replaceInBinaryColumns parameter for search and replacement in binary columns additionaly.
+You can use searchInBinaryColumns\replaceInBinaryColumns parameter for search or replacement in binary columns additionaly.